 Early Years Foundation Stage (EYFS)

-The Early Years Foundation Stage is what the Government and early years professionals describe the time in your child’s life between birth and age 5.
+The Early Years Foundation Stage (EYFS) is the term used to describe the time in your child’s life between birth and the age of five.

-This is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and successes.
-From when your child is born up until the age of 5, their early years’ experience should be happy, active, exciting, fun and secure; and support their development, care learning and needs.
+This is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and success.
+From when your child is born up until the age of five, their early years' experience should be happy, active, exciting, fun and secure.
+The right setting will support your child's development, meet their needs and provide core learning opportunities.

 What is the EYFS Framework?